Red Cross pulls 71 foreign staff out of Yemen amid insecurity, threats

 The United Nations said there were no plans to evacuate staff.
 “We can confirm that UN international and national staff remain in place in Yemen, including in all five active field hubs (Aden, Hodeidah, Ibb, Sa’ada and Sana’a),” said Jens Laerke of the U.N.
 Office for the Coordination of Humanitarian Affairs.

-Unidentified forces attacked a U.N. aid vessel off the main Yemeni port of Hodeidah at the weekend, port authorities have said.
+Unidentified forces attacked a U.N. aid vessel off the Houthi-held main port of Hodeidah at the weekend, port authorities have said.

 As forces of the Saudi-led military coalition close in on Hodeidah, aid agencies fear a major battle will shut down a vital lifeline for millions of hungry civilians.

+“The Coalition has and will always uphold the highest standards to protect civilians, and provide necessary protection for UN affiliated organizations as well as INGOs working in Humanitarian aid and Relief tracks,” coalition spokesman Colonel Turki al-Malki said.

+He added that the coalition is working with its INGO partners to improve conditions of safety, and is fully prepared to work with the ICRC to ensure the continuation of their work.

-Reporting by Stephanie Nebehay; editing by Larry King
+Reporting by Stephanie Nebehay, Additional Reporting by Sarah Dadouch; editing by Larry King